garymeg/canDrive/README.md

  Required arduino packages:
 - CAN by Sandeep Mistry (https:github.com/sandeepmistry/arduino-CAN)

 Required modifications:
-- MCP2515.h: 16e6 clock frequency reduced to 8e6 (depending on MCP2515 clock)
+- MCP2515.h: 16e6 clock frequency reduced to 8e6 (depending on MCP2515 clock is set for 8 Mhz)
 - MCP2515.cpp: extend CNF_MAPPER with your desired CAN speeds

 ##### 02_canSniffer_GUI